, ,

 Step 1: 3D scan – the digital basis

-Before anything can be printed, it must be available in digital form.
+Before anything can be printed, it must be available digitally.

-High-precision 3D scanners are used to capture the existing part – even if it is damaged – with millimetre precision.
-Various methods are used for this:
+High-precision 3D scanners are used to capture the existing part – even if it is damaged – to an accuracy of a hundredth of a millimetre.
+Different methods are used:

 Laser scanners, Structured Light scanners or even CT scanners for internal structures.